obyrnean/ARChessGame_Group7/Unity/MainMenu/README.md

 ## Demonstration

-Check the `MainMenuDemoVideo.mp4` for a visual walkthrough of:
+Check the `MainMenuDemoVideo.mp4` for a visual walkthrough of the working system.

 ---